gokcehan/lf/doc.md

 Please refer to the corresponding man pages for more information about `LSCOLORS` and `LS_COLORS`.
 `LF_COLORS` is provided with the same syntax as `LS_COLORS` in case you want to configure colors only for lf but not ls.
 This can be useful since there are some differences between ls and lf, though one should expect the same behavior for common cases.
-Colors file is provided for easier configuration without environment variables.
+The colors file (refer to the [CONFIGURATION section](https://github.com/gokcehan/lf/blob/master/doc.md#configuration)) is provided for easier configuration without environment variables.
-This file should consist of whitespace separated pairs with `#` character to start comments until the end of line.
+This file should consist of whitespace-separated pairs with a `#` character to start comments until the end of the line.

 You can configure lf colors in two different ways.
 First, you can only configure 8 basic colors used by your terminal and lf should pick up those colors automatically.
 Depending on your terminal, you should be able to select your colors from a 24-bit palette.
 This is the recommended approach as colors used by other programs will also match each other.

-Second, you can set the values of environment variables or colors file mentioned above for fine grained customization.
+Second, you can set the values of environment variables or colors file mentioned above for fine-grained customization.
 Note that `LS_COLORS/LF_COLORS` are more powerful than `LSCOLORS` and they can be used even when GNU programs are not installed on the system.
-You can combine this second method with the first method for best results.
+You can combine this second method with the first method for the best results.

 Lastly, you may also want to configure the colors of the prompt line to match the rest of the colors.
-Colors of the prompt line can be configured using the `promptfmt` option which can include hardcoded colors as ansi escapes.
+Colors of the prompt line can be configured using the `promptfmt` option which can include hardcoded colors as ANSI escapes.
 See the default value of this option to have an idea about how to color this line.

 It is worth noting that lf uses as many colors advertised by your terminal's entry in terminfo or infocmp databases on your system.